jhw2167/MCM_001_HBs-Ore-Cluster-and-Regen/README.md

 - In its base configuration:
   - Coal and iron generate in large clusters between `12x12x12` and `16x16x16`
   - Deepslate diamond ore also spawns in smaller clusters deeper underground, and is more rare than coal and iron
+- Ore clusters can be configured to spawn only in particular biomes

 ## Compatibility with other mods